New Admits - First YearYOUR NEXT STEPS 2023

 ON-CAMPUS HOUSING: UofT Residences & Guarantee

-• Incoming first year JD students admitted by May 15, can access guaranteed spaces for at two on-campus University residences at Graduate House (Grad House) and at University Family Housing (UFH).
+• Incoming first year JD students admitted by May 15, can access guaranteed spaces at two on-campus University residences at Graduate House (Grad House) and at University Family Housing (UFH).

 • Approximately 30 guaranteed spaces are usually available at the Graduate House residence